Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Abstract

 \section{Abstract}

-We numerically study the $\mathrm{O}(3)$ spin-fermion model, a minimal model of the onset of antiferromagnetic spin-density wave (SDW) order in a two-dimensional metal.
-We employ a Hybrid Monte Carlo (HMC) algorithm with a novel auto-tuning procedure, which learns the optimal HMC hyperparameters in an initial warmup phase.
-This allows us to study unprecedentedly large systems, even at criticality.
-At the quantum critical point, we find a critical scaling of the dynamical spin susceptibility $\chi(\omega, \vec q)$ that strongly violates the Hertz-Millis form, which is the first demonstrated instance of such a phenomenon in this model.
-The form that we do observe provides strong evidence that the universal scaling is actually governed by the fixed point near perfect hot-spot nesting of Schlief, Lunts, and Lee [\href{https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.021010}{Phys.
-Rev. X 7, 021010 (2017)}], even away from perfect nesting.
-Our work provides a concrete link between controlled calculations of SDW metallic criticality in the long-wavelength and small nesting angle limits and a microscopic finite-size model at realistic appreciable values of the nesting angle.
+A key component of the phase diagram of many iron-based superconductors and electron-doped cuprates is believed to be a quantum critical point (QCP), delineating the onset of antiferromagnetic spin-density wave order in a quasi-two-dimensional metal.
+The universality class of this QCP is believed to play a fundamental role in the description of the proximate non-Fermi liquid and superconducting phases.
+A minimal model for this transition is the $\mathrm{O}(3)$ spin-fermion model.
+Despite many efforts, a definitive characterization of its universal properties is still lacking.
+Here, we numerically study the $\mathrm{O}(3)$ spin-fermion model and extract the scaling exponents and functional form of the static and zero-momentum dynamical spin susceptibility.
+We do this using a Hybrid Monte Carlo (HMC) algorithm with a novel auto-tuning procedure, which allows us to study unprecedentedly large systems of $80 \times 80$ sites.
+We find a strong violation of the Hertz-Millis form, contrary to all previous results.
+Furthermore, the form that we do observe provides good evidence that the universal scaling is actually governed by the analytically tractable fixed point discovered near perfect ``hot-spot'" nesting, even for a larger nesting window.
+Our predictions can be directly tested with neutron scattering.
 Additionally, the HMC method we introduce is generic and can be used to study other fermionic models of quantum criticality, where there is a strong need to simulate large systems.